-The TLHS Board of Directors has appointed its Board Chair, Mackenson Bernard, as its representative to facilitate parental involvement.
+The TLHS Board of Directors has appointed its Board Chair, Mackenson Bernard, as its Parent Representative to facilitate parental involvement.
 Mr. Bernard is available to provide access to information, assist parents and others with questions and concerns, and resolve disputes.

 Parent Grievance Policy: